DandilionLau/Selfie-Friendly-Abstraction/README.md

    Run `train/train_6chs_reshape.m` at MATLAB to train the model.
 Remember to include matcaffe before training.
 In our experiment, the balance factor between loss_pixel and loss_feat is set as 1000.

 #### Testing
 1. Run `test/test_6chs_reshape.m` at MATLAB to test the model.
-Remember to include matcaffe before runing the test.
-We provide 99 images from Flickr for testing, including portraits, landscapes, wild lifes and other scenes.
+Remember to include matcaffe before running the test.
+We provide 99 images from Flickr for testing, including portraits, landscapes, wild lives, and other scenes.
 The image directory is at `data/testing/`.
 You may replace it with your own dataset for testing.
-2. For inter-frame consitency test, please visit our [online demo](https://youtu.be/0AsY26MHih4) to check the results.
+2. For the inter-frame consistency test, please visit our [online demo](https://youtu.be/0AsY26MHih4) to check the results.

 #### Results
 <img src="pics/people.jpg" width="1200" />